Anne-and-Walter/spring-cloud-contract-json-reader/README.md

-# Node Contract JSON Reader 🎆
+# JavaScript Spring Cloud Contract JSON Reader 🎆

-Read Contract JSON directly in your consumer contract tests and banish magic numbers once and for all! 😱
+Read Spring Cloud Contract JSON directly in your consumer contract tests and banish magic numbers once and for all! 😱

 ## Install 🚚